Am I Forced to Use My Company’s Doctor?

 Employers and workers’ compensation insurance companies probably aren’t looking out for your best interests.
 Take it from Atkinson, who used to work on the other side.

-“Half the insurance companies in Minnesota have staff lawyers, and I was one of them,” he says. “[If the adjustor has any questions] when a new injury claim comes in, they would roundtable with us and talk about the case.
+“Half the insurance companies in Minnesota have staff lawyers, and I was one of them,” he says. “[If the adjuster has any questions] when a new injury claim comes in, they would roundtable with us and talk about the case.
 They’re getting legal advice while the injured worker often doesn’t.”

 The other side takes advantage of workers’ lack of knowledge in this arena, not to mention their vulnerability.